 Speebly let’s your client’s skill/action be accessed and interacted with via your client’s website.

 Sign up your client to Speebly and you’ll get a share of the monthly subscription fee.

-Plus, if you’ve already built the skill/action, it’ll take you 5 minutes to set up.
+Plus, if you’ve already built the skill/action in Dialogue Flow, it’ll take you 5 minutes to set up.

 Where to listen

 Bree is an innovation strategist, currently focused on helping brands prepare for a voice-first world.
 Bree leads the voice practice at The Mars Agency, and is a core member of the team responsible for dreaming up and bringing to life the first-of-its-kind voice assistant at brick and mortar retail, SmartAisle (SM).

 Bree got into the voice and conversational commerce space via a background in design thinking and innovation.
 She has acted as a coach/industry expert supporting the Berkeley Entrepreneurship Program and other innovation groups in the Bay Area, to help students and professionals identify insights and ideate consumer/user-driven solutions.

 About Brooke Hawkins

 Brooke started her career in voice designing interactive phone calls and voice assistants for healthcare.
 Since then, she’s helped co-write the Intro to VUI course at CareerFoundry, designed chatbots for Fortune 500 clients at Nuance, and now works with The Mars Agency designing voice shopping experiences for brands.
 When she’s not designing for brands, Brooke writes about the burgeoning field of voice ethics, and is always thinking about the new ways voice interfaces are changing our lives for better or worse.

 About The Mars Agency